 Trisha is licensed to practice in Texas, the United States District Court for the Southern District of Texas, and the United States Tax Court.

-Trisha has been recognized by Super Lawyers as a Rising Star for the years 2015 – 2018.
+Trisha has been recognized by Super Lawyers as a Rising Star for the years 2015 – 2020 and was named one of the Up-And-Coming 50 Texas Women Rising Stars in 2019.
 She is a member of the Houston Bar Association, Probate, Trusts & Estate Section.
 She is a member of Houston’s Attorneys in Tax and Probate and has served on its board as President (2015-2016) and Secretary (2011-2015).
 She served as a Tax Litigation & Controversy Committee Co-Vice Chair (2013-2016) for the American Bar Association, Real Property, Trust and Estate Law Section.
 Trisha has also served as a contributing editor to the BNA Tax Management Estate, Gifts, and Trusts Journal, and as a past Probate Editor of the Real Estate, Probate and Trust Law Reporter for the State Bar of Texas’s Real Estate, Probate and Trust Law Section.

 When not practicing, Trisha enjoys traveling, reading, taking walks around the Heights, and spending time with her husband and three young sons.